Driving Rain

-Driving Rain is the twelfth solo studio album by English musician Paul McCartney, released on 12 November 2001 as a double LP, a single cassette, and single CD.
+Driving Rain is the thirteenth solo studio album by the English musician Paul McCartney, released on 11 November 2001 as a double LP, a single cassette, and single CD.

 Background

 Following the example of Run Devil Runs brisk production schedule, Driving Rain – except for two songs – was cut with David Kahne producing in two weeks, starting in February 2001.
-McCartney used musicians who were scheduled to back him on tour.
+McCartney called on musicians who were scheduled to back him on tour.

 Album cover

 The cover of the album features a photograph taken with a Casio wristwatch containing a built-in camera.

 Music and lyrics

 "Back in the Sunshine Again" was co-written by McCartney and his son James.
 On 11 September 2001, McCartney was sitting on a plane in New York City when the terrorist attacks occurred, and was able to witness the events from his seat.
 Incensed at the tragedy and determined to respond, he composed "Freedom" and helped organise The Concert for New York City, a large all-star show at Madison Square Garden on 20 October.

 The songs "About You" and "Heather" were written for his then-wife, Heather Mills, as thanks for helping McCartney grieve the death of his first wife, Linda.